 Next, think about how much flexibility you want in terms of contribution limits and who is responsible for making such contributions.

-A Self-Employed 401(k) plan offers the largest possible contributions because it recognizes that self-employed people wear two hats—as an employee and as an employer.
-In fact, as an employee, you can make elective deferrals of up to $18,000 for 2015.
-As an employer, you can make a profit-sharing contribution of up to 25% of compensation, up to a maximum of $53,000 for 2015.
-(Total contributions as employer and employee can not exceed $53,000 for 2015.)
-The plan also allows catch-up contributions of up to $6,000 for those who are age 50 or older in 2015.
+A Self-Employed 401(k) plan offers the largest possible contributions because it recognizes that self-employed people wear 2 hats—as an employee and as an employer.
+In fact, as an employee, you can make elective deferrals of up to $19,000 for 2019.
+As an employer, you can make a profit-sharing contribution of up to 25% of compensation, up to a maximum of $56,000 for 2019.
+(Total contributions as employer and employee cannot exceed $56,000 for 2019.)
+The plan also allows catch-up contributions of up to $6,000 for those who are age 50 or older in 2019.
 You are also eligible for added tax breaks.
 If your business is not incorporated, you can generally deduct contributions for yourself from your personal income.
 If your business is incorporated, the corporation can generally deduct the contributions as a business expense.

 If you have a business with variable income and you want more flexibility, you might consider a SEP IRA.
-Just remember that, if you have employees, you have to contribute the same percentage for them as you contribute for yourself.
-As an employer, you can contribute up to 25% of compensation, up to a maximum of $53,000 in 2015.
+Just remember that, if you have employees in years you contribute, you have to contribute the same percentage for them as you contribute for yourself.
+As an employer, you can contribute up to 25% of compensation, up to a maximum of $56,000 in 2019.
 And you don’t have to contribute every year.

 On the other hand, if you want your employees to help fund their retirement account, you may want to consider a SIMPLE IRA, available to businesses with up to 100 employees.
-With a SIMPLE IRA, employees can make salary deferral contributions of up to 100% of compensation, not to exceed $12,500 in 2015.
-You, as the employer, must also contribute to their accounts—you can either match the employees' contributions dollar for dollar up to 3% of compensation (contributions can be reduced to as little as 1% in any two out of five years), or contribute 2% of each eligible employee’s compensation.
-The SIMPLE IRA also allows employees age 50 or older to make catch-up contributions of up to $3,000 in 2015.
+With a SIMPLE IRA, employees can make salary deferral contributions of up to 100% of compensation, not to exceed $13,000 in 2019.
+You, as the employer, must also contribute to their accounts—you can either match the employees' contributions dollar for dollar up to 3% of compensation (contributions can be reduced to as little as 1% in any 2 out of 5 years), or contribute 2% of each eligible employee's compensation.
+The SIMPLE IRA also allows employees age 50 or older to make catch-up contributions of up to $3,000 in 2019.

 Time and money